awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-cli.md

 You can use a role to run an AWS CLI command when you are signed in as an IAM user\.
 You can also use a role to run an AWS CLI command when you are signed in as an [externally authenticated user](id_roles_providers.md) \([SAML](id_roles_providers_saml.md) or [OIDC](id_roles_providers_oidc.md)\) that is already using a role\.
 In addition, you can use a role to run an AWS CLI command from within an Amazon EC2 instance that is attached to a role through its instance profile\.
 You cannot assume a role when you are signed in as the AWS account root user\.

 [**Role chaining**](id_roles_terms-and-concepts.md#iam-term-role-chaining) – You can also use role chaining, which is using permissions from a role to access a second role\.
-When you switch roles in the console, you are not using role chaining\.
-You are using the permissions of your original user\.

 By default, your role session lasts for one hour\.
 When you assume this role using the `assume-role*` CLI operations, you can specify a value for the `duration-seconds` parameter\.
 This value can range from 900 seconds \(15 minutes\) up to the maximum session duration setting for the role\.
+If you switch roles in the console, your session duration is limited to maximum of one hour\.
 To learn how to view the maximum value for your role, see [View the maximum session duration setting for a role](id_roles_use.md#id_roles_use_view-role-max-session)\.

 If you use role chaining, your session duration is limited to a maximum of one hour\.
 If you then use the `duration-seconds` parameter to provide a value greater than one hour, the operation fails\.